Celebrating National Poetry Month During the Pandemic

 Rhonda Ganz’s first book of poetry, Frequent, Small Loads of Laundry was a finalist for the 2018 Dorothy Livesay Poetry Prize and the Victoria Butler Book Prize.
 Her poems have appeared in The Malahat Review, Rattle, Harvard Design Magazine, on city buses as part of Poetry in Transit, and in many anthologies, including Poems from Planet Earth, Force Field: 77 Women Poets of BC, Sweet Water: Poems for the Watersheds, and Voicing Suicide.
 She hasn’t been writing during the pandemic.

-Beth Mushumanski is a Writing and English Honours double major in their fourth year at the University of Victoria.
+Eli Mushumanski is a Writing and English Honours double major in their fourth year at the University of Victoria.
 Their work has been published by The Albatross, The Warren, Her Campus at UVic, and Flare: The Flagler Review.
 They are a fiction editor at UVic's literary journal, This Side of West, and the senior editor for Her Campus at UVic.
-When not caught up in schoolwork or reading, Beth plays Stardew Valley and chats with their mom on the phone.
+When not caught up in schoolwork or reading, Eli plays Stardew Valley and chats with their mom on the phone.

 Terence Young recently retired from teaching English and creative writing.
 He is a co-founder and former editor of The Claremont Review, a journal for young writers.
 He has published several books: The Island in Winter (poetry), Rhymes With Useless (stories), After Goodlake’s (novel), Moving Day (poetry), and The End of the Ice Age (stories).
 In 2008, he was awarded the Prime Minister's Award for Teaching Excellence.
 In 2018, he received a National Magazine Award for his poem “The Bear,” and was the 2019 winner of The New Quarterly’s Nick Blatchford Occasional Verse Contest.
 Smithereens, his third book of poetry, was just published this spring.